LHarveyDev/tree-of-knowledge/README.md

 - #### Typography

   - I have chosen google fonts 'AmaticSC' font for my title and headings.
 It has an organic style which reflects the theme of the page and appeals to both younger users and adults.
+The font used om my answer buttons is 'Barlow' as I needed this to be clearly legible and stand out against the background colour.

 - #### Imagery